roovo/obsidian-card-board/README.md

 ![tag board settings](/images/tagBoardSettings.png?raw=true)

-Note that you should not inclue the `#` character at the start of the tag in the settings.
+You do not need to inclue the `#` character at the start of the tag when defining which tag shold be used for a column.

 #### Sub-tasks